 All participants were able to provide their input which was used to create our three year LCAP.
+Ongoing opportunities for input from our Educational Partners continues to be available through surveys as well as meetings listed in the above section.
 The District certainly appreciates involvement in this process.